 Regarding the column data storage file type, a column data storage .idf file is always compressed by using XMHybridRLE compression.
 Therefore, a column data storage file has a minimum of two segments.
 The first segment (the primary segment) is for the RLE part of the compression, and the second segment (the subsegment) is for the XMRENoSplit bit packing part of the compression.
 However, the layout of the primary segment does not include any size information regarding its subsegment.
 The subsegment, like its primary segment, follows the basic layout of all segments.
-This means that the first 8 bytes of the subsegment contains the size of the subsegment, just as the first 8 bytes of the primary segment).
-For an example of the general layout of an .idf file that uses hybrid compression, see section 2.3.1.1.2.
-For more information about the hybrid compression of segments, see section 2.7.3.
+This means that the first 8 bytes of the subsegment contains the size of the subsegment, just as the first 8 bytes of the primary segment contains only the size information for the primary segment (and thus excludes any size information for the subsegment).
+For an example of the general layout of an .idf file that uses hybrid compression, see section 2.7.3.